BRL-BCM/CTD/README.md

   -h, --help             show this help message and exit

 optional arguments:
-  --experimental              Experimental dataset file name --control                   Control dataset file name --adj_matrix                CSV with adjacency matrix --s_module                  Comma-separated list or path to CSV of graph G
+  --experimental              Experimental dataset file name.
+  --control                   Control dataset file name.
+  --adj_matrix                CSV with adjacency matrix.
+  --s_module                  Comma-separated list or path to CSV of graph G
                               nodes to consider when searching for the most connected subgraph.